mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ```

 > [!IMPORTANT]
+> A proxy server that prevents registration will cause the following items to fail:
+>
+> - Connector installation.
+> - **Test-Connectivity** after installation.
+>
-> A proxy server that prevents registration will cause the connector installation to fail.
-We recommend that you allow the connectors to bypass the proxy until app config changes can be made.
-A proxy server that prevents connector bootstrapping will fail **Test-Connectivity** after installation.
-We recommend that you allow the connectors to bypass the proxy until app config changes can be made.
+> We recommend that you allow the connectors to bypass the proxy until you can make app config changes.

 #### Exchange Server

 The HCW establishes connections from your Exchange Server to domains.live.com to exchange metadata and establish trusts.
-Because connections originate from your CAS server, the proxy settings on that server (from `Get-ExchangeServer | Format-List InternetWebProxy`) must be set correctly or outbound free/busy can fail.
+Because connections originate from your CAS server, the proxy settings on that server (from `Get-ExchangeServer | Format-List internetWebProxy`) must be set correctly or outbound free/busy can fail.
 In addition to connection failures, the HCW won't be able to configure delegated authentication if the proxy setting is incorrect.

 ## Free/Busy requirements

-The hybrid wizard automatically handles the free/busy information that's required in both environments (cloud and on-premises).
+The hybrid wizard automatically handles the free/busy information that's required in on-premises Exchange and Exchange Online.

-If you need to configure free/busy sharing with a third-party company, go to the **Organization** tab in the Exchange admin center and configure individual or organization sharing between the two systems (Exchange online/Exchange on-premises or Exchange on-premises/Exchange on-premises).
+If you need to configure free/busy sharing with a third-party, go to the **Organization** tab in the Exchange admin center and configure individual or organization sharing between the two systems (Exchange Online and Exchange on-premises or Exchange on-premises and Exchange on-premises).

-If you encounter any problems or need to troubleshoot, see [How to troubleshoot free/busy issues in a hybrid deployment of on-premises Exchange Server and Exchange Online in Microsoft 365 or Office 365](https://support.microsoft.com/help/2555008/how-to-troubleshoot-free-busy-issues-in-a-hybrid-deployment-of-on-prem).
+If you encounter problems, see [How to troubleshoot free/busy issues in a hybrid deployment](https://support.microsoft.com/help/2555008/how-to-troubleshoot-free-busy-issues-in-a-hybrid-deployment-of-on-prem).

 ## Constraints